carallon/pharos-controller-api/sphinx-src/http-api/text-slots.rst

 PUT
 ===

-Set the value of a text slot used in the project.
+Set the value of a text slot used in the project, which will propagate to all controllers in a project.

 ``PUT /api/text_slot``